top of page

 Thus Λ fixes the curvature radius a, and the matter density must be tuned to the same scale.

-3. Why This Was Unfinishable in 1917
+3. Why This Was Unfinishable

 • Planck-scale cutoffs and a physical meaning for Planck units,